DgamesFoundation/gamesdk_android/README.md

   Dgame SDK is a custom-developed login payment component for block-chain games.<br>
   It provides the login payment function for Android block-chain games,<br>
-  shortening the development time of game developers and product launch time.<br> Embedding it in multiple games that support this component can break through barriers to trading in different game currencies<br>
+  shortening the development time of game developers and product launch time.<br> Embedding it in multiple games that support this component can break through<br> barriers to trading in different game currencies,<br>
   provide an interconnected payment for the game world, and even build a game economy alliance.<br>

 ## Dgame SDK Functional introduction